facebook/relay/website/docs/getting-started/step-by-step-guide.md

 yarn start
 ```

 If it works, your app will open at [localhost:3000](http://localhost:3000).
 Now when we write GraphQL in our app, Relay will detect it and generate code to represent our queries in `your-app-name/src/__generated__/`.
-We recommend checking in these generated files to source control.

 ### 4.2 Configure Relay Runtime